 Walk off lunch at the park

 After filling up with breadsticks and pizza, head over to Brown County State Park to walk off some of those calories.
 With 16,000 acres of beautiful hills and ravines, it’s simple to find the perfect trail.
-If mountain biking is your thing, this park also has some fun biking trails.
+If mountain biking is your thing, this Indiana State Park also has some fun biking trails.

 If it’s fall, watch out for crowds as the leaf-peeping is fantastic.
 Brown County is where the state loses its wide-open cornfields and the topography gets hilly.
 So, the terrain is quite a bit different than just an hour north, and the fall foliage is amazing.

 With a cozy inn and cabins to rent, this park is wonderful any time of the year.
 If you want to extend your stay in Brown County, a room at the Inn would be an ideal place to spend the night.